saahilh/tetris/README.md

     * If up pressed, change orientation of piece
     * If left or right pressed, move piece one column unless this moves it out of bounds
     * If down pressed, increase tick rate
-    * If space pressed, immediately collide and continue
+    * If space pressed, immediately collide vertically and continue
   * Add piece to placed pieces
   * If placed pieces now out of bounds, end game due to loss
   * Remove 0 <= n <= 4 completed rows, increment score by n, and shift down all rows above n
   * Repeat until game end

 # Key words / ideas
+  * game
   * piece
+  * placed pieces
+    * cells
   * row
   * column
   * collision
   * tick (time)
   * board edge
-  * placed pieces
   * orientation of piece
   * keypress
   * bounds